 Here are some talented people you might like getting to know, alphabetically by first name because I'm a simple person.
 Keep checking back because there are so many that I'm fond of, I'm going to have to rotate some once in a while. . .

 We met when he played "Red" (honest, who would guess but that's the character's name) in the award-winning production I directed of "The Last Meeting of the Knights of the White Magnolia."
 David and I are proud to be numbered among his friends.
 If you ever have a chance to see him deliver "The Extra Mile" run, walk, crawl to get there. . .

-Keith Robinson, is the brilliant Beachside Philosopher whose observations match, and often surpass, those in "Doonsbury" and the lamented "Pogo."
-His strip, "Making It," deserves lots more attention, so point your local newspaper to it, if you still read newspapers, and check it out weekly online, if you don't!
-It's a delight to be able to share this with you!
+The late Keith Robinson was a brilliant Beachside Philosopher whose observations match, and often surpass, those in "Doonsbury" and the lamented "Pogo."
+His strip, "Making It," deserves lots more attention.
+He is great;y missed/ It's a delight to be able to share this with you.

 Actor, singer, playwright and too much fun to be around.
 You'll get lost, here, and won't mind a bit!
 (See if you can find me, with an Irish accent, and David, too.
 Hint: excerpt from a reading of Ray's ASHES IN YONKERS.)

 Saundra and I were in ballet class together and, after all these years, in spite of some exotic physical ills (ever been in a falling elevator?
 Twice?) she still has a better body than I do!
 If you know anyone with teeth (or without) send them here.
 Her book will open your eyes and mouth - and give you a new look at healthful living!